aniketr777/Github/Readme.md

-making git available for your project
+making git available for your project more data